 Most recently, Yems spent the 2011/12 season as Andy Hessenthaler's coaching assistant at Gillingham, and brings a wealth of football knowledge and contacts to the club.

-Webb joined the club in the summer of 2013 and oversees the development of first team player recruitment, implementing new technical systems and exploiting modern market trends to identify and recruit players for the club.
+Webb joined the club in the summer of 2013 and oversees the development of first team player recruitment in Europe, implementing new technical systems and exploiting modern market trends to identify and recruit players for the club.

 He also brings European scouting experience, having worked on a consultant basis for a top Bundesliga club as a performance scout, holds a Uefa A coaching license and is currently undertaking an MSc in Sports Psychology.